-Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
+► Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.

 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
-Neoprene rubber gloves Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. but/l rubber.
-Body protection See Other protection below Other protection Overalls.
-P.V.C. apron.
-Barrier cream.
+Neoprene rubber gloves Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. ▶ nitrile rubber. ▶ butyl rubber.
+See Other protection below Body protection Overalls.
+P.V.C. apron Other protection ► Barrier cream.
 Thermal hazards Not Available